Iraqi chemical weapons program: Private European aid

-Use
+Deployment

-Iran–Iraq War
+Iran–Iraq War (1980–1988)

 On September 22, 1980, Iraq launched an invasion against Iran, marking the beginning of the eight-year Iran–Iraq War.
 The Iraqi army, trained and influenced by Soviet advisors, had organic chemical warfare units and a wide variety of delivery systems.
 Neither side achieved dominance and the war quickly became a stalemate.
 To stop the human-wave–attack tactics of the Iranians, the Iraqis employed their home-produced chemical agents as a defensive measure against the much-less–prepared Iranian infantry.
 The first reported use of chemical weapons occurred in November 1980.

+United Nations statistics

 Throughout the next several years, additional reports of chemical attacks circulated, and by November 1983, Iran notified the UN that Iraq was using chemical weapons against its troops.
 After Iran sent chemical casualties to several Western nations for treatment, the UN dispatched a team of specialists to the area in 1984, and again in 1986 and 1987, to verify the claims.
 The conclusion from all three trips was the same: Iraq was using chemical weapons against Iranian troops and civilians.
 In addition, the second mission stressed that Iraq's use of chemical weapons appeared to be increasing.
 The reports indicated that mustard gas and tabun were the primary agents used and that they were generally delivered in bombs dropped by an airplane.
 The third mission (the only one allowed to enter Iraq) also reported the use of artillery shells and chemical rockets and the use of chemical weapons against civilian personnel.

 In the letter of transmittal to the UN after the conclusion of the third mission, the investigators pointed out the dangers of this chemical warfare:

 It is vital to realize that the continued use of chemical weapons in the present conflict increases the risk of their use in future conflicts.
 In view of this, and as individuals who witnessed first hand the terrible effects of chemical weapons, we again make a special plea to you to try to do everything in your power to stop the use of such weapons in the Iran–Iraq conflict and thus ensure that they are not used in future conflicts. ...
 In our view, only concerted efforts at the political level can be effective in ensuring that all the signatories of the Geneva Protocol of 1925 abide by their obligations.
 Otherwise, if the Protocol is irreparably weakened after 60 years of general international respect, this may lead, in the future, to the world facing the specter of the threat of biological weapons.